-An excused absence is the absence from school or class for reasons such as illness, death in the immediate family (parent or step-parent, sibling or step-sibling, child or step-child, husband, aunt, uncle, first cousin, niece, nephew, grandparent), court summons, short and long-term suspensions, family emergencies, religious activities, or doctor appointments that cannot be scheduled outside of school hours.
+An excused absence is the absence from school or class for reasons such as illness, death in the immediate family, court summons, short and long-term suspensions, family emergencies, religious activities, or doctor appointments that cannot be scheduled outside of school hours.
+International travel may be excused at the discretion of the Head of School.
 If the student is absent for more than three days, a note from a medical care provider will be required to document an excused absence for illness prior to the student's return.

 ALL absences must be documented.
-Students returning from a health care appointment, court appointment, religious commitment, or diagnostic testing must have a written excuse from the health care provider, pastor or a legal authority in reference to the circumstance, which must be received within 48 hours of return to school or the absence will be deemed unexcused.
+Students returning from a health care appointment, court appointment, religious commitment, or diagnostic testing must have a written excuse from the health care provider must have a written excuse from the health care provider, which must be received within 48 hours of return to school or the absence will be deemed unexcused.